Coastal Interior Design - Style: Fresh, Relaxed Spaces

 Decor & Accessories

-Accessories in this scheme tell a subtle, sea-inspired story without tipping into kitsch.
-Think ceramic bowls filled with shells, woven trays, or framed coastal photography.
-Soft, oversized throw pillows in stripes, shibori, or geometric patterns reference classic cabana style without feeling forced.
-Lightweight blankets, nautical maps, and delicate driftwood sculptures offer visual interest without cluttering shelves or tabletops.
-Sheer curtains filter sunlight and sway in the breeze, making every day feel like a beach day.
-Indoor plants—succulents, palms, or pothos—add a splash of verdant life and reinforce the connection to the outdoors.
-Layering these accents thoughtfully ensures each piece feels curated, yet comfortable enough for everyday living.
-The overall effect is expressive, but understated and always inviting.
+Notice how the accessories stay on theme (ocean) without being obvious or cheesy.
+Consider items like ceramic bowls with shells, woven trays, or framed coastal photographs.
+Look for soft, oversized throw pillows in stripes, shibori, or geometric patterns.
+Lightweight blankets, nautical maps and driftwood sculptures provide visual appeal without overcrowding shelves and tables.
+Sheer curtains gently sway in the breeze, allowing sunlight to filter through and making every day feel like a beach day.
+Indoor plants—succulents, palms, or pothos—add a vibrant splash of life and enhance the connection to nature.
+Layer them thoughtfully so the space feels curated but still livable.
+The overall effect is expressive but understated and always inviting.

 -